SAKSHAM-SAAM/Shape_Generator/README.md

 ## Specifications
 > C++ language version used is C++ 17 with MinGW 8.10 compiler
 > Qt opensource framework used on version 4.13 with XML UI support builtin  in QTCreator.
+> Qt opensource framework update to 5.15 in newer commits.
 ## Clone Repo:
 If you want to run the project locally, you can clone the repository using :
 ```